 Payroll Tax Rebate Scheme

-The scheme provides a payroll tax incentive for Tasmanian employers to help create additional employment for apprentices, trainees and youth employees.
+Between 1 July 2017 and 30 June 2019, the scheme provides a payroll tax incentive for Tasmanian employers to help create additional employment for apprentices, trainees and youth employees.

 From 1 July 2019 to 30 June 2021, the scheme offers a rebate to employers who pay payroll tax and commence employment of eligible apprentices and trainees in industries with identified skills shortages.
 The eligible industry sectors are building and construction, tourism and hospitality and manufacturing.